 Healthy Practices When Traveling

 - Practice good personal hygiene and wash your hands properly.
 This means making sure you use soap and warm water for at least 20 seconds after being in a public area like an airport or airplane.

 - Do not touch your face, especially If your hands are not clean.
 The virus is transmitted through the eyes, nose, and mouth and the best way to avoid this is to not directly put your hands on your face.

 - Cover your mouth when coughing or sneezing.
 It is recommended that you don’t cough into your hand and instead use a tissue or the inside of your elbow.

 - Use a hand sanitizer that works to kill off viruses.
 Check the label to see how well the product works.

 - Carry a roll of sanitizing napkins so you can quickly wipe down areas where you sit and eat.

 At the end of the day, deciding to travel is dependent on you.
 If you feel comfortable traveling, then you can make the choice.
 However, if you do not wish to take the risk then staying at home is the best course of action.
-However, staying calm is important whether you are on a plane, at the airport or at home.
+However, staying calm is important whether you are on a plane, at the airport, or at home.
 If you choose to travel, Trawick International has you covered.
 Learn More about how Trawick International travel insurance is covering COVID-19.

 at 17 Mar 2020